Manage co-sell opportunities in Partner Center

 After you establish contact with the customer, enter information in the Notes field to explain more about what the customer is looking for.

 (Optional) Enter your CRM ID (for your reference only), the marketing campaign ID that resulted in the respective opportunity, and add contacts from your company who will work on this deal.

 The referral is moved to the next stage, which means that you plan to actively engage with the customer to address their need.

 The information you entered is used to help you find similar deals in the future.

-To decline an opportunity:
+To decline an opportunity, use the following steps:

 Select the reason you're declining the deal.

 The deal is archived as declined, and either Microsoft or the partner who sent you the opportunity is notified.